stonepros/stone/doc/dev/developer_guide/tests-integration-tests.rst

 Testing - Integration Tests
 ===========================

-Ceph has two types of tests: :ref:`make check <make-check>` tests and integration tests.
+Stone has two types of tests: :ref:`make check <make-check>` tests and integration tests.
-When a test requires multiple machines, root access or lasts for a longer time (for example, to simulate a realistic Ceph deployment), it is deemed to be an integration test.
+When a test requires multiple machines, root access or lasts for a longer time (for example, to simulate a realistic Stone deployment), it is deemed to be an integration test.
 Integration tests are organized into "suites", which are defined in the `ceph/qa sub-directory`_ and run with the ``teuthology-suite`` command.

 The ``teuthology-suite`` command is part of the `teuthology framework`_.
-In the sections that follow we attempt to provide a detailed introduction to that framework from the perspective of a beginning Ceph developer.
+In the sections that follow we attempt to provide a detailed introduction to that framework from the perspective of a beginning Stone developer.

 Teuthology consumes packages
 ----------------------------